MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/README.md

 #### Program 47 Multithreading Program(SynchronizedBlockEx2.java)
 Write a program in java to demonstrate synchronized block by using annonymous class.

+#### Program 48 Multithreading Program(ThreadPriorityEx1.java)
+Write a program in java to demonstrate priority of a Thread (Example 1).

+#### Program 49 Multithreading Program(ThreadPriorityEx2.java)
+Write a program in java to demonstrate priority of a Thread (Example 2).

+#### Program 50 Multithreading Program(DaemonThreadEx1.java)
+Write a program in java to demonstrate Daemon thread.

+#### Program 51 Multithreading Program(DaemonThreadEx2.java)
+Write a program in java to demonstrate Daemon thread.If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException.

+#### Program 52 Basic Core Java Program(bodatatype.java)
+Write a program in java to declare boolean datatype variable.

+#### Program 53 Basic Core Java Program(bydatatype.java)
+Write a program in java to declare byte datatype variable.

+#### Program 54 Basic Core Java Program(dbdatatype.java)
+Write a program in java to declare double datatype variable.

+#### Program 55 Basic Core Java Program(ftdatatype.java)
+Write a program in java to declare float datatype variable.

+#### Program 56 Basic Core Java Program(indatatype.java)
+Write a program in java to declare int datatype variable.

+#### Program 57 Basic Core Java Program(lgdatatype.java)
+Write a program in java to declare long datatype variable.

+#### Program 58 Basic Core Java Program(shdatatype.java)
+Write a program in java to declare short datatype variable.

+#### Program 59 Basic Core Java Program(acceptvalue.java)
+Write a program in java to accept byte, short, long, boolean, float, double, char, string value from the user and then display it.

+#### Program 60 Basic Core Java Program(calculate.java)
+Write a program in java to calculate total , per and grade using if else if.

+#### Program 61 Basic Core Java Program(chdatatype.java)
+Write a program in java to declare char datatype variable.

+#### Program 62 Basic Core Java Program(greater.java)
+Write a program in java to print greater of two number using if else.

+#### Program 63 Basic Core Java Program(greater3num.java)
+Write a program in java to accept 3 no and display the greater no.

+#### Program 64 Basic Core Java Program(greaternum.java)
+Write a program in java to accept 2 no. and display the greater no.

+#### Program 65 Basic Core Java Program(intvalue.java)
+Write a program in java to accept integer value from the user and then display it.

+#### Program 66 Basic Core Java Program(month.java)
+Write a program in java to demonstrate switch to display month name.

+#### Program 67 Basic Core Java Program(stgdatatype.java)
+Write a program in java to declare string variable to store some string value.

+#### Program 68 Basic Core Java Program(switchCalculator.java)
+Write a program in java to accept 2 no. and accept operator like +,-,* from the user and then dipslay the result using switch.

+#### Program 69 Basic Core Java Program(whileloop.java)
+Write a program in java to print no. from 1 to 10 using while loop.

+#### Program 70 Basic Core Java Program(vowelinput.java)
+Write a program in java to accept a char from the user and display whether it is vowel or not.

+#### Program 71 Basic Core Java Program(SearchElement.java)
+Write a program in java to search an element in an array.
+Example of unlabeled break.

+#### Program 72 Basic Core Java Program(monthdisplay.java)
+Write a program in java to demonstrate switch to display month name.

+#### Program 73 Basic Core Java Program(forloop.java)
+Write a program in java to print no. from 1 to 10 using for loop.

+#### Program 74 Basic Core Java Program(enhanceloop.java)
+Write a program in java to create an array of 10 elements to store 10 no.

+#### Program 75 Basic Core Java Program(dowhileloop.java)
+Write a program in java to print no. from 1 to 10 using do while loop.

+#### Program 76 Basic Core Java Program(daysDisplay.java)
+Write a program in java to accept mon and display the days in that month using switch.

+#### Program 77 Basic Core Java Program(arrayOfInt.java)
+Write a program in java to create an array of integers, put some values in the array, and print each value to standard output.

+#### Program 78 Basic Core Java Program(arrayInput.java)
+Write a program in java to create an array of integers, accept values from the user in the array, and print each value to standard output.

+#### Program 79 Basic Core Java Program(2DArray.java)
+Write a program in java to create a 2d array of 3 rows and 3 cols.

+#### Program 80 Basic Core Java Program(Arr2D.java)
+Write a program in java to create a 2d array of 3 rows and 3 cols.

+#### Program 81 Basic Core Java Program(countp.java)
+Write a program in java that steps through a String, counting the occurences of the letter "p".
+If the current character is not a p, the continue statement skips the rest of the loop and proceeds to the next character.
+If it is a "p", the program increments the letter count.

+#### Program 82 Basic Core Java Program(search2Darr.java)
+Write a program in java to search an element in a 2 d array.
+Example of labeled break statement.

+#### Program 83 Basic Core Java Program(studentmain.java)
+Write a program in java to create a class student having fields rno and name.

+#### Program 84 Basic Core Java Program(test.java)
+Write a program in java to create a class employee having fields empno and empname.

 ## Adv_Java_Practice
 #### Program 1 (Date)